Used Car FinanceGet a Quote Does Not Affect Your Credit Score

 Borrowing £6,500 over 48 months with a representative APR of 21.4%, an annual interest rate of 21.4% (Fixed) and a deposit of £0.00, the amount payable would be £196.24 per month, with a total cost of credit of £2,919.52 and a total amount payable of £9,419.52

-At ChooseMyCar we know that car finance, and all the different types on offer, can be confusing for people.
-We’re here to make the process of finding the right finance solution for your situation go as smoothly as possible.
+At ChooseMyCar we know that car finance, and all the different types on offer can be confusing for people.
+We’re here to make the process of finding the right finance solution for your situation goes as smoothly as possible.
 Below, we’ll look into the different options available and giving you all the information you need to choose the right one for your needs.
-There are even great used car finance options for people with bad credit.

 We've put together a handy table to let you see, at a glance, which finance option is the best one for you.